Shoyeb45/AVLTreeVisualizer/README.md

-# Java Application for Binary Search Tree Visualization
+# Java Application for AVL Tree Visualization

-### What is BST?
+### What is AVL Tree?

 -